PrefectHQ/prefect/docs/orchestration/concepts/tokens.md

 ### GraphQL

-To revoke a key using GraphQL execute the `delete_api_key` mutation against `https://api.prefect.io`.
-For information on how to find a key's ID look under [Querying for Key Information](tokens.html#querying-for-key-information).
+To revoke an API key using GraphQL execute the `delete_api_key` mutation against `https://api.prefect.io`.
+For information on how to find an API key's ID look under [Querying for Key Information](tokens.html#querying-for-key-information).

 ```graphql
 mutation {